-- Avoid leaving cages, runs or hutches in direct sunlight.
+- Keep pets and cages, runs or hutches out of direct sunlight.

-- Remember to keep rabbits and other pets in a safe environment.
-Don¿t house animals in greenhouses, conservatories and other glass buildings as they can heat up very quickly and become dangerous.
+- Don't house pets in greenhouses, conservatories and other glass buildings as they can heat up very quickly and become dangerous.

-- Always make sure your pets have plenty of shade in their enclosures - remember the sun moves across during the day so areas that were shaded in the morning could be in full sun in the afternoon!
+- Provide plenty of shade in their enclosures - remember, the sun moves across during the day so areas that were shaded in the morning could be in full sun in the afternoon!

-- Regularly groom pets to get rid of dead hairs helping keep them cool (while offering bonding time as well!).
+- Regularly groom your pets to get rid of dead hair - this helps keep them cool and gives you bonding time as well!

-- You can freeze a semi-full plastic bottle of water and wrap it in a towel so pets can lie against it.
-For rabbits and guinea pigs, this can be left in their exercise areas.
-For small rodents place it on the outside of their enclosure.
-It¿s safest not to put it into rabbits or guinea pigs shelter or directly in small rodents¿ enclosures (in case it leaks!).
+- Freeze a semi-full plastic bottle of water and wrap it in a towel so your pets can lie against it.
+For rabbits and guinea pigs, you can leave this in their exercise areas.
+For small rodents, place it on the outside of their enclosure.
+It's safest not to put it into rabbits' or guinea pigs' shelters or directly in small rodents' enclosures in case it leaks!

-- If you suspect your rabbit, guinea pig or other pet may be suffering from heatstroke, move them to a cool, shaded place; wrap them in a cool, damp towel and phone your vet immediately.
+- Know the signs of heatstroke - if you suspect your rabbit, guinea pig or other pet may be suffering from heatstroke, move them to a cool, shaded place, wrap them in a cool, damp towel and phone your vet immediately.

-In summer you should also check your pets twice daily for signs of flystrike.
+In summer, you should also check your pets twice a day for signs of flystrike.

-- Summer is a great time for rabbits and guinea pigs to have supervised access outside their usual exercise area to the wider garden (just make sure there are no hazards around first!).
-This can be fun for everyone...
-Just check out our happy bunnies video!)
+Don't forget that summer is a great time for rabbits and guinea pigs to have supervised access outside their usual exercise area to the wider garden - just make sure there are no hazards around first!